mmotti/Helldivers-2-IPv6-Auto-Toggle/README.md

 This script will toggle IPv6 automatically when you launch Helldivers 2 through the provided shortcut.

 ### The Helldivers 2 IPv6 problem
 As of the time of writing (April 2024) Helldivers 2 does not seem to play nicely with IPv6 at all and in fact completely removes the ability to play for a lot of players (including myself).
-It is unclear exactly why, however I have also encountered issues where If i launch the game and try to play with IPv6 enabled, I can't even play after disabling IPv6 again until I verify the integrity of the game files.
+It is unclear exactly why; however I have also encountered issues where If I launch the game and try to play with IPv6 enabled, I can't even play after disabling IPv6 again until I verify the integrity of the game files.

 ### Instructions
-1. Verify the integrity of the Helldivers 2 game files and close Steam (actually exit Steam not just minimise)
+1. Verify the integrity of the Helldivers 2 game files and close Steam (exit Steam not just minimise)
 2. Clone or manually download a copy of this repo and store it somewhere safe.
 3. Run **First run.bat** as Administrator.
 4. When launching the game in future, use the **HELLDIVERS™ 2 (IPv4)** shortcut on your desktop